otuemre/dsa-Java/README.md

 ## Why to Learn DS & A?
 1. `Time` and `Memory` efficient code can be written.
 2. `DS & A` is involved in commonly asked questions in job interviews.

+## Basic Data Structures

+### Stack:
+**Stack**: A Last-In-First-Out (LIFO) data structure where elements are added and removed from the top, similar to a stack of books.
+Common operations include:

+Methods of Stack:
+- `.push(Object x): void`: Adds an element to the top of the stack.
+- `.pop(): Object`: Removes and returns the topmost element.
+- `.peek(): Object`: Returns the topmost element without removing it.
+- `.search(Object x): int`: Returns the index of given element.

+Stacks are commonly used for:
+- Undo/Redo functionality in text editors
+- Browser history navigation
+- Backtracking algorithms (e.g., solving mazes)
+- Managing function calls in programming (Call Stack)